JonasEpstein/confi/1_intro.md

 **4. Impact Finance**.
 An impact finance bond case study from Blue Forest.

+**5. Environmental Markets**.
+An overview of environmental market opportunities, opportunities and challenges.

-**5. Fire**.
+**6. Fire**.
 How conservation finance applies to fire and forest health.

-**6. NFF**.
+**7. NFF**.
 Placeholder for NFF Chapter

-**7. Water**.
+**8. Water**.
 Examples and cases from water and stormwater management.

-**8. Roadmap**.
+**9. Roadmap**.
 A roadmap for moving conservation to scale.

-**9. Barriers**.
+**10. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their novelty.

-**10. Resources**.
+**11. Resources**.
 A curated list of resources for conservation finance.

 ## Acknowledgements